Can Alpha Brain Waves Boost Focus And Memory?

 2. Meditation

 Meditation can help you get into a relaxed yet alert state of mind that utilizes alpha waves.
 Learning to meditate can seem like a difficult task at first.
 Many people think of meditating as completely clearing your mind of thoughts.
-However, even the greatest meditators are likely to tell you that the key is in noticing thoughts and then letting them pass through your mind.
+However, even the greatest meditators are likely to tell you that the key to the practice is noticing thoughts and then letting them pass through your mind.
 It can be a difficult process to learn.

 However, practicing can help.
 It can be beneficial to have someone teach you meditation techniques.
 Your teacher or counselor can get you started with guided meditations.
 Then, they may advance to simply giving you instructions before you begin meditating.
 Finally, you can learn to meditate on your own.
 There are also a variety of meditation tutorials on various listening apps.